AaronSchulz/mediawiki-developer-tools/README.md

 ln -s $(realpath ./bin/paratest) ~/bin/paratest
 </code>

-## Mediawiki extension utilities ##
+## Mediawiki extension/skin utilities ##
-A set of programs that can be run from either an "extensions" directory containing MediaWiki extension repos, or, a "skins" containing MediaWiki skin repos.
+A set of programs that can be run from either an "extensions" directory containing MediaWiki extension repos, or, a "skins" directory containing MediaWiki skin repos.
 These directories should not be the same directories as the ones that appears under the "core" repo.
 The proper place for these directories is under the "mediawiki" directory.

 These programs can be enabled by creating symlinks within this extension folder, e.g.:

 <code>
 cd /path/to/mediawiki/extensions
+ln -s /path/to/mediawiki-developer-tools/extension_utils/* .
+cd /path/to/mediawiki/skins
 ln -s /path/to/mediawiki-developer-tools/extension_utils/* .
 </code>